 The Springs at the Watermark is an average-sized facility in Philadelphia, Pennsylvania.
-With an A overall grade, we ranked this nursing home in the top ten percent of all nursing homes in the country.
-Despite Philadelphia featuring 49 other nursing homes available, this one stands out as a quality option.
-Headlining this facility's stellar report card is its long-term care score, which we will address in the next section.
+We awarded this nursing home an A overall grade, ranking it in the top 20 percent of all nursing homes in the United States.
+Despite Philadelphia offering 49 other nursing homes to select from, this nursing home jumped off the page as a superb option.
+Headlining this place's remarkable profile is its short-term care grade, which we will address in the next section.

 The Springs at the Watermark